dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-installation.md

 2. Open the "Options" section
 3. Use "SORT BY NAME", "SORT BY CODE/VALUE" or "SORT MANUALLY" alternatives.

-The IDSR package contains one option set and two options:
+The IDS package contains one option set and two options:

 ```json
 {